Alberta's Calgary Centre / North Hill Centre

 An expansion of DEVONSHIRE MALL was announced in November 1972.
 It was to add 250,000 leasable square feet, and seventeen stores, in an eastward addition.
 The 13 million dollar project would be anchored by a 3-level (90,000 square foot) Smith's of Windsor department store and 3-level (175,000 square foot), Toronto-based Simpsons.

 The mall's second anchor store rebranding transpired in November 1975.
 Brit-based Marks & Spencer took over the Smith's of Windsor location.
-This operation was downsized in March 1977, when 45,000 square feet were sectioned into a Leon's Furniture store.
-The remaining Marks & Spencer store eventually moved to another location in the mall and closed in the 1990s.
+Marks & Spencer was downsized in March 1977, when 45,000 square feet were sectioned into a Leon's Furniture store.
+Marks & Spencer eventually moved to another location in the mall and closed for good in the 1990s.

 Ground was broken for a second enlargement of DEVONSHIRE MALL in September 1984.
 This time around, 53,000 square feet would be added in a wing of forty-nine stores and services.
 The existing mall would also be given a face lift.
 The new shopping concourse would connect with an entrance into the circa-1974 expansion and circle around to a junction with the original mall's South (Miracle Mart) Court.